 Lucy Cavendish students, along with students at Newham and Selwyn are offered help with their writing by Royal Literary Fund Writing Fellows.
 For 2018-19 our Royal Literary Fund Writing Fellow, Christopher Moncrieff, can give advice to students from all disciplines, on all aspects of writing.
 One-to-One tutorials can be booked in advance via email.
 Sessions are available during full term only on Tuesdays and Wednesdays, 10.00am - 5.00pm.
 Please contact Christopher Moncrieff.
 Find out more here.

 Creative writing workshops with Jo Browning-Wroe

 Jo Browning Wroe writes for educational publishers in the UK and the US and has received awards in both countries.
-Her most recent project, Graphic Lives, a set of three graphic novels, demystifying the therapy process for troubled teenagers, will be published by Speechmark in November.
-She helps program the Cambridge Literary Festival, and writes occasional feature articles for the Church Times.
-She has an MA in Creative Writing from UEA and is working on a novel for adults.
+She has an MA in Creative Writing from UEA.
+Her most recent project, Graphic Lives, a set of three graphic novels, demystifying the therapy process for troubled teenagers, was published by Speechmark.
+She has written for the New Statesman and Church Times and helps with the Cambridge Literary Festival.
+The novel she is working on was shortlisted for the Bridport Prize last year.
+Jo recently led our inaugural Lucy Cavendish Creative Writing Course (see more above).

 The library supports creative writing (as well as reading) by holding weekly sessions called, ‘Shut up and write’.
 It provides individual study spaces, shared desks, three spacious reading rooms and a number of informal and comfortable spaces for working.
 Many a novel has started its life here!